 Miami Beach, Miami

 If you have a lot of energy, Miami is the spot for you.
 The city is electric, and we aren’t just talking about the electric teal colored water that provides the city’s colorful backdrop.
 From the incredible nightlife to the bucket-list worthy cuban food with the best spice, it’s hard not to feel Miami’s intense, fun energy.
-Even talking to a Miami local will give you the buzz equal to a shot of espresso.
+Even talking to a Miami local will give you a buzz equal to a shot of espresso.
 Keeping up with Miami can be as exhausting as it is riveting, and that’s where the beach comes in.
 The beach is the one single place in Miami (rooftop pools not included) where it is possible to take a deep breath and relax.
 Escape the high-energy of the city and feel the restorative properties of the beach.
 When you’re done, get back to living Miami-style.

 Kohler-Andrae State Park, Wisconsin